kennethjiang/3dp-ai-tools/README.md

 - The default model can be changed in `lib/openai.ts`
 - Error handling is implemented for various failure scenarios
 - For local development without an OpenAI API key, you can use the test endpoint at `/test-openai`
+- API calls are tracked using Langfuse when configured (optional)

 ## License